richardson-lab/stereoEEG/README.md

 `process_ieeg_data;`
 If tone response data is available for the session, make sure the 'toneResponse_Induction' subfolder is in the specified 'data_dir/subject' path so that it is included in the .mat file.

+## Add brain segmentation labels to each sEEG contact
+Run `addSEEGlabels.m;` to add labels to the channel_labels variable in the .mat file.
+Uses labels found in ITKSnap CSV file.

 ## Sync behavioral-sEEG data
 If tone response data is available for the session, run `toneResponseSync;`.
 This adds the tone on, tone off, button press, button release timestamped events to the session annotations.